hashicorp/terraform-provider-azurerm/website/docs/r/kubernetes_cluster.html.markdown

 * `linux_os_config` - (Optional) A `linux_os_config` block as defined below. `temporary_name_for_rotation` must be specified when changing this block.

 * `fips_enabled` - (Optional) Should the nodes in this Node Pool have Federal Information Processing Standard enabled? `temporary_name_for_rotation` must be specified when changing this block.
+Changing this forces a new resource to be created.

 * `kubelet_disk_type` - (Optional) The type of disk used by kubelet.
 Possible values are `OS` and `Temporary`.